Stephen du Perche: Conflict with Matthew of Ajello

-In 1167, Margaret had Stephen elected as archbishop of Palermo, the highest ecclesiastic office in the land.
-He was ordained by Romuald II, Archbishop of Salerno, only days before his elevation and it deeply rankled the old noblesse.
+In 1167, Margaret had Stephen elected as archbishop of Palermo, the highest ecclesiastical office in the land.
+He was ordained by Romuald of Salerno only days before his elevation, and it deeply rankled the old noblesse.
 Romuald and Richard Palmer, bishop of Syracuse, both candidates for the vacant see of Palermo themselves, were strongly opposed.
-But Stephen's greatest opponents was Matthew of Ajello, a notary whom he had offended the year previous.
+But Stephen's greatest opponent was Matthew of Ajello, a notary whom he had offended the year previous.
 Stephen went so far as to try and seize Matthew's mail, but nothing indicating conspiracy was ever proven against the notary.
-Stephen was never consecrated, perhaps because had not attained the canonical age of thirty.
+Stephen was never consecrated, perhaps because he had not attained the canonical age of thirty.

 In that year as well, Henry, Count of Montescaglioso, the queen's brother, returned from the peninsula on the counsel of his friends, who had goaded him into making a complaint to his sister about the rank of Stephen.
-Stephen won Henry over, for a while, but rumours of an affair between Stephen and Margaret was enough to push him into a conspiracy.
-Most of the Moslem staff of the palace and the eunuchs were involved in the plots and, on 15 December, Stephen promptly moved the court to Messina, to where he had implored his nephew Gilbert, Count of Gravina, to go with an army.
+Stephen won Henry over, for a while, but rumours of an affair between Stephen and Margaret were enough to push him into a conspiracy.
+Most of the Muslim staff of the palace and the eunuchs were involved in the plots and, on 15 December, Stephen promptly moved the court to Messina, where he had implored his nephew Gilbert, Count of Gravina, then master captain of all Apulia, to go with an army.
+According to Falcandus, Gilbert brought with him one hundred of the best-known knights of Apulia and the Terra di Lavoro.
 The plotters, led by Matthew of Ajello and Gentile, Bishop of Agrigento, went to Messina, but Henry, for reasons unknown, gave them up to a local judge.
 At a meeting of the entire court, Gilbert accused Henry of treason and the latter was imprisoned in Reggio Calabria.
 By allowing Matthew to go free, however, Stephen prepared the way for future plots against his life.